l0n3m4n/Writeups/medium/smol/smol.md

 ![github](github.png)

 # www-data
-Looking at the hint in TryHackMe, there are two vulnerabilities for gaining initial access.
+Looking back at the hint in TryHackMe, there are two vulnerabilities for gaining initial access.
 The first is the LFI vulnerability, which allows reading credentials, and the second is an RCE found in the `Hello Dolly` plugin.
 This is quite interesting because it appears someone was already inside the system and planted a backdoor encoded in base64.
 So, every time the attacker visits the site, they already have access.
 This method is pretty common in web hacking scenarios, especially when administrators aren't performing regular penetration testing or code audits as part of their daily tasks.

 <br>